nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_06_Debut-game.md

 ### The primary difference is that a general Class is a fundamental building block in Python, defining objects with attributes and methods.

+> - - #### In contrast, `pygame.sprite.Sprite` is a specialized class from the Pygame library designed for managing and rendering game objects.